PdxCodeGuild/20171003-FullStack-Day/0 - Intro/3 - Logistics.md

 The 12 week course is 60 days long, weekdays 9:30 AM to 4:30 PM, with an hour for lunch.
 The 16 week course is 80 days, weekdays 6 PM to 9:30 PM.

-We'll take 10 minute breaks every hour.
+We'll take 10 minute breaks every hour-and-a-half.

 ## Holidays